zeruhur/plerion/plerion-srd.md

   <summary>
 Expand For Example
  </summary>
- _Bea has accidentally stumbled onto the stomping grounds of a massive Wood Troll.
-In order to make a move before the Troll, she makes a DEX save.
-She fails, and the Troll gets to attack first._
+ _Aniet has accidentally stumbled onto the stomping grounds of a massive Black Destroyer.
+In order to make a move before the Destroyer, she makes a DEX save.
+She fails, and the Destroyer gets to attack first._
 </details>

 ### Attacking & Damage